Exposure Strategy

 Vite 6+ additionally needs server.allowedHosts: true or the explicit Fibe host in config — otherwise the browser gets Invalid Host header.

-Step 7 — Never use Compose ports: (for web services)
+Step 7 — Do not route with Compose ports:

 - doesn't get TLS,